nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/book-3-coding-assessment.md

 ### `/cashiers`
 1. Add a cashier
-1. Get a cashier (include their orders).
+1. Get a cashier (include their orders, and the orders' products).

 ### `/products`
-1. Get all products.
-If the `search` query string param is present, return only products whose names include the `search` value (ignore case).
+1. Get all products with categories.
+If the `search` query string param is present, return only products whose names or category names include the `search` value (ignore case).
-1. `/products/popular` - Get the most popular products (check for a query string param called `amount` that says how many products to return.
-Return ten by default).
+1. `/products/popular` - Get the most popular products, determined by which products have been ordered the most times (count all instances of a product, even if it appears more than once per order) (check for a query string param called `amount` that says how many products to return.
+Return five by default).
 1. Add a product
 1. Update a product
 ### `/orders`